yegor256/blog/_drafts/_tasking.md

 ## Are we monkeys or not?

-Now the most typical complain we hear about micro-tasking: "It is for junior programmers who are OK with being coding monkeys."
+Now the most typical complaint we hear about micro-tasking is: "It is for junior programmers who are OK with being code monkeys."
 To be honest, I also thought so a few years ago, when we started to experiment with [XDSD]({% pst 2014/apr/2014-04-17-how-xdsd-is-different %}).
-What I quickly found out is that the most professional and self-motivated developers were enjoying micro-tasking, while their less mature and skilled colleagues were finding it difficult to keep up.
+What I quickly found out is that the most professional and self-motivated developers were enjoying micro-tasking, while their less mature and less skilled colleagues were finding it difficult to keep up.